-- 1. Any new residentce or residential development. - 2.
-Parking lots over ten spaces that do not meet the requirements for parking lots.
+- 1. Any new residence or residential development. - 2.
+Parking lots over ten spaces that do not meet the requirements for parking lots. - 3.
+More than two loading spaces in any district adjacent to any residential district. - 4.
+Any new structure or structures having a total floor area, or covering a contiguous land area, in excess of 5,000 square feet.

-- 3. More than two loading spaces in any district adjacent to any residential district. - 4.
-Any new structure or structures having a total floor area, or covering a contiguous land area, in excess of 520,000 square feet. - 5.
-Any new construction on a vacant parcel of one acre or more. - 6.
-Any outdoor seating/activity area accessory to a nonresidential use.
-This - 7.
+- 5. Any new construction on a vacant parcel of one acre or more. - 6.
+Any outdoor seating/activity area accessory to a nonresidential use. - 7.
 New construction of mixed-use or multi-family dwellings. - 8.
 The conversion of floor area designed for nonresidential use to a residential use and, the conversion of floor area designed for residential use to a nonresidential use. - 9.
 Residential cluster development - 10.
-Any proposed demolition in Downtown or Downtown Transition districts requires site plan review of a site preparation, restoration, development, and/or redevelopment plan prior to demolition. - 11.
-Incremental development plans in a Planned Development District - 12.11.
-Conversion to the following vehicle-related uses or the development or redevelopment of any sites devoted to such uses or services, including: - a) Vehicle repair - b) Vehicle fueling station - Any use where outdoor places or premises where trucks, tractors, and/or trailers are parked or are assigned, stationed, fueled, stored, loaded, or unloaded. - 13.12.
-Establishment of a use or development in a residential district which is not permitted as of right by the use regulations applicable in such district. - 14.13.
-Increasing the number of residential units within an existing building in a residential district. - 15.14.
+Any proposed demolition in Downtown district requires site plan review of a site preparation, restoration, development, and/or redevelopment plan prior to demolition. - 11.
+Conversion to the following vehicle-related uses or the development or redevelopment of any sites devoted to such uses or services, including: - a) Vehicle repair - b) Vehicle fueling station - c) Any use where outdoor places or premises where trucks, tractors, and/or trailers are parked or are assigned, stationed, fueled, stored, loaded, or unloaded. - 12.
+Establishment of a use or development in a residential district which is not permitted as of right by the use regulations applicable in such district. - 13.
+Increasing the number of residential units within an existing building in a residential district. - 14.
 Establishment of a sexually oriented business.